 - Providing functional information for components

 Arrow Cryogenics' state-of-the-art, high-speed, non-contact laser marking systems provide superior results on nearly any material you need marked.
 We have three different laser marking systems available to meet your laser marking and laser engraving needs.

-UV Lasers: UV (ultraviolet) lasers produce shorter wavelengths-355nm for our UV laser marking equipment-making them especially useful for many industrial processes.
+UV (ultraviolet) lasers produce shorter wavelengths (355nm), making them especially useful for industrial processes.
 UV lasers are used for various non-thermal ("cold") processes, including surface color changes (see below).
 Like YAG lasers, UV lasers are commonly used for medical procedures, including dentistry and ophthalmology.

 With three different types of laser part marking equipment, we can mark or engrave nearly any material.
-From laser marking steel to laser marking plastic, the laser process can mark components that are too difficult or impossible to mark through other methods.
+From laser marking steel to laser marking plastic, this process can permanently mark components that are difficult or impossible to reliably mark through other methods.

-Laser Part Engraving/Laser Part Etching: Laser engraving can be used on a broad range of materials including polymers, stainless steel, titanium, aluminum, and other metal alloys.
+- Laser Part Engraving & Laser Part Etching: Laser engraving can be used on a broad range of materials including polymers, stainless steel, titanium, aluminum, and other metal alloys.
 The high power of the laser evaporates the material during the process, resulting in an engraved surface.
 Oxides sometimes form in engraved areas, making the marks clearer and more visible.
 Laser engraving does not involve tool bits, which are in contact with material surfaces and eventually wear out.
 With no bid heads to replace, laser etching offers a considerable advantage over other engraving techniques.

-Change in Color or Bleaching: This process is most commonly performed on plastics.
-The structure of the individual molecules or additives, such as color pigments, are directly changed or destroyed through laser marking.
+- Change in Color or Bleaching: This process is most commonly performed on plastics.
+The structure of the individual molecules or additives, such as color pigments, are directly changed or removed through laser marking.
 A change in color or bleaching is then visible on the material, creating a marking.